johnfedoruk/bangular/aio/content/guide/aot-compiler.md

 }
 ```
 TypeScript understands ambiant types so you don't import them.
-The Angular compiler does not understand a type that you neglect to export or import.
+The Bangular compiler does not understand a type that you neglect to export or import.

 In this case, the compiler doesn't understand how to inject something with the `Window` token.